-By the way, unless you have a background in electronics or a great deal of experience, random replacement of chips in a dead device is not likely to result in a fix.
+By the way, unless you have a background in electronics or a great deal of experience, random replacement of chips quantities) since it is not a commonly used experience, random replacement of chips in a dead device is not likely to result in a fix.
 And if it does, it certainly isn't likely to happen in a timely or economic fashion.

 Bit Banging

 Is there a way to use the 4-pin printer

 port on the CoCo under OS-9 with a

-modern and an OS-9 telecommunications program?
+modem and an OS-9 telecommunications